WordPress websites and CMS has been the most popular CMS in the world and is been used by millions of websites in the world.

 5. Super Monitoring:

 Super monitoring is another independent service just like the above ones providing uptime monitoring services.
-However this one is a commercial plugin and in case you need a paid one then you should opt and check for this one.
+However this one is a uptime WordPress monitor plugins and in case you need a paid one then you should opt and check for this one.
 The above ones mentioned are all free for life.

 Status Cake just like the above ones is another independent service.
 It has a completely free plan which monitors your website at regular intervals of 5 minutes and is free for life plan.
 There are several other paid plans available which increase the options like SSL, Virus etc and increases the checks as well.
-We can say this plugin and service is comparable to Uptime Robot.
+We can say this uptime WordPress monitor plugins and service is comparable to Uptime Robot.